LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 Investing In Nova Lifestyle, Inc. To Contact The Firm

 The lawsuit has been filed in the U.S. District Court for the Central District of California on behalf of all those who purchased Nova Lifestyle securities between December 3, 2015 and December 20, 2018 (the "Class Period").
 The case, George Barney v.
 Nova Lifestyle, Inc. et al, No. 18-cv-10725 was filed on December 28, 2018, and has been assigned to Judge Andre Birotte Jr.

-The lawsuit focuses on whether the Company and its executives violated federal securities laws by failing to disclose that: (1) Nova Lifestyle overstated its purported "strategic alliance" with Shanxi Wanqing to operate as lead designer and manufacturer for all furnishings in Shanxi Wanqing's planned $460 million senior care center in China; (2) Nova Lifestyle inflated its reported sales in 2016 and 2017 with Shanxi Wanqing and Merlino Lewis LLP; and (3) consequently, Nova Lifestyle’s public statements were materially false and misleading at all relevant times.
+The lawsuit focuses on whether the Company and its executives violated federal securities laws by failing to disclose that: (1) Nova Lifestyle overstated its purported "strategic alliance" with Shanxi Wanginq to operate as lead designer and manufacturer for all furnishings in Shanxi Wanginq's planned $460 million senior care center in China; (2) Nova Lifestyle inflated its reported sales in 2016 and 2017 with Shanxi Wangqing and Merlino Lewis LLP; and (3) consequently, Nova Lifestyle’s public statements were materially false and misleading at all relevant times.

 On December 21, 2018, Andri Capital issued a report on Seeking Alpha stating Nova Lifestyle’s revenues in 2016 and 2017 were overstated because the Company booked sales to a dissolved and nonexistent company.
 The report further stated that Nova Lifestyle’s purported strategic alliance with Shanxi Wanqing was meant to deceive investors as Shanxi Wanqing was a sham company.